mdpiper/fortran-python/cython-string/README.md

 It takes a noun as a string parameter and returns its adverb form (kinda) as a string.

-There are two options for building this example, as described below.
+There are three options for building this example, as described below.
 For additional detail, see the [Makefile](./Makefile).